Simstrumentation/Air-Manager/Instruments/Generic/Generic-GFC500/readme.md

 ## NOTES

-- This autopilot module should work with most MSFS aircraft that use all standard simvars and events.
-- Some variants come with a Yaw Damper button, others not.
-You can show / hide the Yaw Damper button via user properties to match the layout of the unit in the plane you fly.
+- Should work in most aircraft with a GFC500 or similar autopilot.
+- Yaw Damper button can be hidden or shown to match your plane's AP module via user property
+- Thumb wheel can be selected to work with Knobster from user property